How I Wish I Taught Primary Maths (3 of 6): Focusing Thinking And Goal Free Questions

-In the third blog in this series, Primary School Headteacher Clare Sealy looks at the benefits focused thinking and goal free questions (also known as open ended maths investigations), can have when used in a KS2 classroom.
+In the third blog in this series, Primary School Headteacher Clare Sealy looks at the benefits focused thinking and goal free problems (also known as open ended maths investigations), can have when used in a KS2 classroom.

 In the introduction to this series, I outlined how Craig Barton in his book How I wish I’d taught maths described how he had changed his teaching.
 This was as the result of reading research around cognitive science, and in particular, realising how easy it was to inadvertently prevent learning by overwhelming working memory through cognitive overload.